kstephano/google_clone/README.md

 ## Usage
 ### Dev
 * Run `npm run start` to launch server.
 The server runs on port 3000.
-If this is in use, terminate the currect process with npx kill-port 3000, and then re-run the command.
+If this is in use, terminate the currect process with `npx kill-port 3000`, and then re-run the command.
 * Run `npm test` to launch the test suite.
 * Run `npm run coverage` to launch the test for coverage.
 * Right click on the index.html file in the client folder and select Open With Live Server to view the main page.